MicrosoftDocs/windows-insider/wip/at-home/troubleshooting.md

 3. **Clean install Windows or an Insider Preview build.**

 For a fresh start, you can also do a clean installation of a different Insider Preview build or the latest version of Windows 10 using an ISO file.
 [Learn more about clean installations with ISOs.](https://docs.microsoft.com/windows-insider/at-home/ISOs)

-## Changing channels

-If you install an Insider Preview build in one channel, and you want to switch to a different channel, you might need to do a clean install of Windows and reset your Windows Insider settings on that device.
-[Learn more about switching channels.](https://docs.microsoft.com/windows-insider/at-home/flighting#switching-between-channels)

 ## Build expiration